-The potential impacts on the capital resources and future profits of the Company are assessed regularly.
-Market and investment contract risks are assessed through stress tests applied to business plan financial projections by varying assumptions for future experience.
-Operational risks are assessed using scenario based risk assessments, constructed using expert judgment supplemented by review of the risk control processes in place, internal and external event data, key risk indicators and internal audit reports.
+The potential impacts of risks on the capital resources and future profits of the Company are assessed regularly in order to assess the financial resilience of the business.
+Market and insurance risks are assessed through stress and scenario tests applied relative to business plan financial projections and the assumptions used to value statement of financial position liabilities.
+Operational risks are assessed using scenario-based risk assessments, constructed using expert judgement supplemented by review of the risk control processes in place, internal and external event data, key risk indicators and internal audit reports.
 Credit risks are assessed by determining the financial exposure to material counterparties and the likelihood of default of these counterparties.
 Credit ratings are used to assess the likelihood of default.

-The Group Capital Management policy sets out the key considerations and restrictions with regard to the amounts of capital that is retained.
+The Group Capital Management Policy sets out the key considerations and restrictions with regard to the amount of capital that is retained.